NMoroney/macos-cli-examples/README.md

 This repository is a snap-shot (aka "**note-to-future-self**") on the specifics of these examples.
 Likewise this code might be helpful for others experimenting with these libraries and tools.

+These examples are also being to test Gemini porting (such as generating Python and C++23 versions).

 ---

 | Example | Description | Result |